coffeedoc/codo/README.md

 Options:
   --help, -h          Show this help
   --version           Show version
-  --destination, -o   The output directory                      [default: "./doc"] --theme             The theme to be used                      [default: "default"] --name, -n          The project name used
+  --output, -o        The output directory                      [default: "./doc"] --theme             The theme to be used                      [default: "default"] --name, -n          The project name used
   --readme, -r        The readme file used